 The estimated cost of the project is $50 million.
 The Australian Government is contributing $40 million and the Tasmanian Government $10 million.

-Construction is expected to commence in early 2021 and be completed in mid 2024.
+Construction is expected to commence in late 2020 and be completed in mid 2024.

 Disclaimer: The material contained in this site is made available